akhiljakka/VamsiKrishnaproject/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Akhil Jakka's GIT](https://github.com/akhiljakka/VamsiKrishnaproject/).

 ## Support